BSc/MSc projects

 (Level: Bachelor/Masters, Contact: Christoph Mayer, christoph.mayer@keg.badw.de)

-Debris cover affects the surface energy balance of glaciers, because debris either increases ice melt due to effective thermal conductivity, or inhibts melt by shielding the ice from solar radiation.
+Debris cover affects the surface energy balance of glaciers, because debris either increases ice melt due to effective thermal conductivity, or inhibits melt by shielding the ice from solar radiation.
 However, this change in surface mass balance also has consequences on the dynamic state of the glacier, because variations in ice loss affect the geometry of the glacier itself.
 As debris is continuously evacuated from glacier ice, the debris distribution on the glacier surface is always in a transient state.
 This implies that debris covered glaciers are never able to reach a steady state, but are in a continuous adaptation state.
 We aim on investigating this system with a full-Stokes ice dynamic flow-line model (Elmer-Ice) by implementing the appropriate boundary conditions and run a series of different configurations in order to see the effect of debris on the ice-dynamic conditions.
 The numerical model is already established and the task of the candidate will be to implement a (already existing) melt model for debris covered ice.
 Then different set-ups of boundary conditions should be tested in order to cover the parameter space and investigate the potential transient glacier reactions.
 The results are highly relevant for region wide glacier studies, as these are at the moment based on steady state assumptions.

 • Calculation of ray-theoretical arrival times of seismic body waves in mantle convection models